shsagir/play-area-sync/docs/scaling-pro.md

 To make things easier for you, we categorized most Components into the scaling groups (extension levels), which reflect a point in life of your application.
 It's mostly best practice to combine Components from the same scaling groups, everything on Production level grade, for example, but it depends on the use case.

-### Tinkering
+### Development

-Use this in development, as staging environment or for low volume/traffic Apps.
+Use this for tinkering, in development, as staging environment or for low volume/traffic Apps.
 This level keeps things simple and affordable by saving on availability and performance.

 ```
 # Tinkering level scaling App example